isabella232/advertising-cloud.en/help/user-guide/execution/ad-unit-setup/ad-scheduling-weighting.md

 # Ad Scheduling & Weighting {#ad-scheduling-weighting}

 This tool simplifies the campaign management process by allowing multiple ad swaps and different ad flights within the same placement.
-Here's a quick how-to&nbsp; [video](https://tubemogul.wistia.com/medias/egxhpph6ae)&nbsp;that works you through the step by step process below.
+Here's a quick how-to  [video](https://tubemogul.wistia.com/medias/egxhpph6ae) that works you through the step by step process below.

 Once you've created a campaign placement and attached the ads, click on the placement ad drop-down to access the feature.